-It is perhaps an unfortunate accident that early research on intrinsic motivation focused on the drawings of 4-year-olds and the puzzle-solving of college students.
+It is perhaps an unfortunate accident that early research on intrinsic motivation focused on the drawings of four-year-olds and the puzzle-solving of college students.
 Neither of these activities is a practice, and both are rather effortless.
-Thus, the focus was on pleasure in the activity-engaging in the activity "for its own sake," rather than on pursuit of excellence in the activity.
-But even in these cases, we doubt that the pre-schooler would be pleased if we did the drawing and handed it to her, or the college student would be pleased to get handed already-solved puzzles.
-Pre-schoolers want pleasing pictures that they drew, and college ıat wľski ns ıtiral te. is of all as re. od is aıout ire es ily ce he ers ds no es es.
+Thus, the focus was on pleasure in the activity - engaging in the activity "for its own sake" - rather than on pursuit of excellence in the activity.
+But even in these cases, we doubt that the pre-schooler would be pleased if others did the drawing and handed it to her, or the college student would be pleased to get handed already-solved puzzles.
+Pre-schoolers want pleasing pictures that they drew, and college students want solved puzzles that they solved.
+In other words, we think that the framework of means and ends is as characteristic of "intrinsically" motivated behavior as it is of "extrinsically" motivated behavior.
+The critical distinction between these two categories of means-ends relation is in the connection between means and ends.
+With socalled "intrinsically motivated" behavior, the relation between means and ends is anything but arbitrary.